deepakshrma/deno-by-example/website/advance_jq.md

 Oblivion
 ```

 As you can see, this is very much what we need.
-Let's complete actual demo.
+Let's complete the actual demo.

-**[Note:]** Thanks to Deno import, now i can use this file from github directly.
+**[Note:]** Thanks to Deno `import`, now i can use this file from github directly.
 I don't need to create another file to import.
-You can do that i will use network.
+You can do that.
+However, I will use network to `import`.

 ```typescript
 import safeEval from "https://raw.githubusercontent.com/deepakshrma/deno-by-example/master/examples/safe_eval.ts";